mukowman/n8n-nodes-msp-ai/README.md

 For more detailed deployment instructions, see the [infrastructure README](/infra/README.md).

-## 🔌 Using the ConnectWise Manage Integration
+## 🔌 Using the Integrations

-After installation, the ConnectWise Manage nodes will be available in your n8n instance:
+After installation, both ConnectWise Manage and SmileBack nodes will be available in your n8n instance:

 ### 🔄 ConnectWise Manage Node